HimashiRathnayake/Filtering-and-Noise-Removal/README.md

 * Mid-point filter

 ### Implementation Details
-* Open CV library only for read/write the image file.
+* Open CV library is used only for read/write the image file.
-* Python as the programming language.